 It often produces no specific symptoms when it is superficial and potentially surgically curable, although up to 50% of patients may have nonspecific gastrointestinal complaints such as dyspepsia 2.

 Patients may present with anorexia and weight loss (95%) as well as abdominal pain that is vague and insidious in nature.
-Nausea, vomiting, and early satiety may occur with bulky tumours that obstruct the gastrointestinal lumen or infiltrative lesions that impair stomach distension 2.
+Nausea, vomiting, and early satiety may occur with bulky tumors that obstruct the gastrointestinal lumen or infiltrative lesions that impair stomach distension 2.

 Several nodal metastases with eponymous names associated with gastric cancer have been described: